35th Bombardment Squadron: World War II

 The squadron was disbanded on 20 June 1944.

 Air Force reserve

 Was activated as an Air Force Reserve squadron in July 1947 at Phillips Field, Maryland.
 May have operated some B-25s, although that is undetermined.
 Inactivated due to budget restraints in June 1949.

 Cold War air defense

 The 35th Air Defense Missile Squadron was activated on 1 June 1960 at Niagara Falls Air Force Missile Site, New York and assigned to Syracuse Air Defense Sector of Air Defense Command.
-The squadron was equipped with IM-99 BOMARC surface to air missiles and became fully operational in December 1961.
+The squadron was equipped with IM-99B Bomarc surface to air missiles and became fully operational in December 1961.
 The squadron's missiles were tied into the Semi-Automatic Ground Environment (SAGE) network.
-The squadron maintained alert status with its missiles until it was inactivated at the end of December 1969.
+The squadron maintained its missiles on alert until 1 December 1969, and was inactivated at the end of December 1969.

 The two squadrons were consolidated in September 1985 as the 35th Tactical Missile Squadron.